scarggy-design1/CP2-projects/BATTLE/README.md

 ## Authors information
 ---
-I am a 15 year old who has to take this class for college credits.
+My name is Lizzy Saldana, and I am a 15 year old who has to take this coding class for college credits.
 I love coding simple things and python libraries are fascinating!